StephenGlasby/StephenGlasby.github.io/blog.md

 strategies for its proof are commonly not published, so different researchers who try to solve the conjecture may well repeat the same work.
 If Mathematics had respected avenues to publish what could be regarded as incomplete work, then the field may advance more quickly.
-There are caveats.
-The work should
+There are caveats:
-1. be on a conjecture of interest to a broad community of mathematicians;
+1. the work should be on a conjecture of interest to a broad community of mathematicians;
-2. the proposed methods should offer some hope of success;
+2. the proposed methods/ideas should make notable progress, ideally offering some hope of success;
 3. the research should be written in a general manner so that other researchers can build on the results to either prove the conjecture or significantly close the gap;